-Administrators, school counselors, and support staff have been trained and certified in Youth Mental Health First Aid (YMHFA).
-The designated school personnel are skilled to understand mental health in adolescents and assist as non-clinicians by providing evidence-based best practice prevention and interventions.
+All administrators, school counselors, and support staff have been trained and certified in Youth Mental Health First Aid (YMHFA).
+Teachers are in the process of completing this training on an ongoing basis.
+The designated school personnel are skilled to understand mental health in adolescents and assist as nonclinicians by providing evidence-based best practice prevention and interventions.
+All administrators and key support staff attend annual threat assessment training that follows the regulations of the state of Florida and Broward County Public Schools.

 The school counseling department, with support from the school resource officers and other campus leaders, implement awareness programs including: anti-bullying, Red Ribbon, Start with Hello, Say Something, and Peace Week across grade levels.
 Students are provided with resources to be able to share concerns without fear of repercussion.
 The Gay-Straight Alliance's Safe Zone program provides students a place and forum to discuss any concerns in confidence about diversity and equality.
 Peer student groups such as Promise Club and FISP Hope are guided and trained by a school counselor/program director to provide a safe and supportive environment for all of our students.
+In the classroom, teachers have established clear expectations for behavior and peer interaction.
+These rules and expectations ensure that students are able to voice their ideas through pair, collaborative, and whole-class discussions with the expectation that their opinions will be not only heard, but acknowledged and appreciated.

-In the classroom, teachers have rules of etiquette clearly established.
-These rules ensure that students are able to voice their ideas through pair, collaborative, and whole-class discussions with the expectation that their opinions will be not only heard, but acknowledged and appreciated.
 A designated Equity Liaison has received specialized training from Broward County Public Schools and is expected to lead in the development of equity plans based on school data.
 Emphasis is placed on professional development, data collection, and analysis to be able to understand the current situation of equity and access in Broward Schools, and then use it to set benchmarks and goals for improvement.
+Equity liaisons collaborate with school personnel to create an equity plan that is specific to our campus and implemented based on results of the equity survey.